phpstan/phpstan/website/src/_posts/how-i-got-from-0-to-1000-stars-on-github-in-three-months-with-my-open-source-side-project.md

 ## Ask for money

 Yes.
 The money.
 It can really boost your motivation and confidence if people consider your project to be actually worth something.
 You can just have a PayPal Donate button at the top of your README, or set up a Kickstarter campaign.
-I personally [use GitHub Sponsors to receive sponsorships](https://github.com/sponsors/ondrejmirtes).

 ## And most of all: Be nice!